 - If a chosen major requires only MATH 231 or MATH 237 and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from ALEKS.

-If transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.
+If AP/transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.

 For more information and access, go to the Mathematics Placement Test website.

-Reading: The reading placement test is administered by TU's Tutoring & Learning Center for transfer students and incoming freshmen with low SAT and ACT scores.
+The reading placement test is administered by TU's Tutoring & Learning Center for transfer students and incoming freshmen.
 The reading placement test is part of a suite of testing products commonly referred to as ACCUPLACER® tests.
 These tests were developed by the College Board to help colleges and universities accurately assess student skill levels.